-At first, I have to admit, I was a little let down by the taste.
+At first, I have to admit, the taste was a little different.
 I mean, don't get me wrong, it tasted really good, but it just lacked that "creamy" milkiness I was used to from my whey protein.

 For the first few shakes, I tried to mixing it with activated almond milk to give it bit of a "milky" boost.
 This definitely did the trick and was much closer to the taste I was used to.